 Going Underground at Thistleton Mine

-David Atkinson, curator of the Rocks by Rails Museum, will talk about the history of mining in and around Thistleton
+Many thanks to David Atkinson, curator of the Rocks by Rails Museum, for his talk on the history of mining in and around Thistleton

 Wednesday 5th October at 7.00pm